Godmonster of Indian Flats (1973)

 Well, about that: it would not be much of a spoiler to say that it does happen—eventually.
 Explaining why it takes such a circuitous route also isn’t a spoiler but rather a warning: for much of the runtime here, be prepared to witness the intricacies of mining politics.
 The other, largely disconnected half of Godmonster of Indian Flats involves corporate rep Barnstable’s (Christopher Brooks) attempt to buy the town’s defunct silver mine from Mayor Charles Silverdale (Stuart Lancaster), an old-timer with no intention of signing over his life’s work.
 Hobbs proceeds to wobble back and forth between both plots, with the twain barely meeting during the climax.

 Imagine a very special, brain-damaged episode of Gunsmoke where a mutant sheep causes mild havoc—that’s Godmonster of Indian Flats in a nutshell.
 Once Eddie passes through Reno, he might as well enter a time warp, as Silver City feels like a location out of time.
 Hobbs might have shot and released Godmonster in the early 70s, but it nestles the soul of a 50s B-movie into an even more anachronistic Bonanza Days Americana that would have felt retro at the time of release, so imagine how it plays now, 50 years later.
-It’s a distinctive, twangy flavor nonetheless, highlighted by scattered absurdities: ADR’ed sheep bleating, dumpster diving, ridiculous dialogue, fortune telling, and quite possible the most insane funeral scene I have ever witnessed on screen.
+It’s a distinctive, twangy flavor nonetheless, highlighted by scattered absurdities: ADR’ed sheep bleating, dumpster diving, ridiculous dialogue, fortune telling, and quite possibly the most insane funeral scene I have ever witnessed on screen.
 I will spare the details because it’s the sort of nonsense that’s best experienced first-hand, so your jaw can be sufficiently coaxed to the floor by Hobbs’s unhinged whims.

 Along the way, one detects the faintest notion that Hobbs expects all of this to truly be about something: between the nods towards environmental pollution and the cultish town’s racist treatment of Barnstable, Godmonster of Indian Flats strains ever so slightly to be reach for some kind of larger meaning.
 It mostly futzes around it, though, almost as if Hobbs knows this gangly clump of a movie has to eventually climax with the mutant sheep breaking loose to raise hell.
 This is true, but, as is the case with much of Godmonster, only technically so: yes, this oversized, bipedal Muppet causes a frenzy, but much of it apparently occurs off-screen.
 A shot of the creature lurking in the background while some innocent, oblivious children play outside should be unsettling; in truth, it’s kind of a hoot—at least until you later hear a woman exclaim that this thing actually did kill her child.